 Resplendent from its recent renovation, the church of St Martin’s offers visitors to London a unique concert experience, with its superb acoustic, beautiful interior and the convenience of dining downstairs beforehand in the crypt restaurant.
 Set in Trafalgar Square, this beautiful and self-contained venue is conveniently situated in the heart of London’s West End, offering warm, peaceful respite from the hustle and bustle of the busy capital.
 You can wine and dine beforehand in the crypt restaurant.

-So why not treat yourself to a Winter Warmer and join us for an evening of uplifting music at St Martin’s performed by this spectacular British pianist?
+So, why not join us for an evening of uplifting music at St Martin’s performed by this spectacular British pianist?

 Beethoven – Sonata in C sharp minor, Op 27 No. 2 (‘Moonlight Sonata’)